huepat/voxir/README.md

 ```

 **Note**: During refactoring for the publication of VoxIR, some changes were made to the code.
 furthermore, the alignment of the datasets with their respective coordinate systems has since changed (see Hübner, P.; Weinmann, M.; Wursthorn, S. & Hinz, S. 2021.
-Pose Normalization of Partially Manhattan World Conform Indoor Mapping Point Clouds and Triangle Meshes arXiv:2107.07778, 1-39).
+Pose Normalization of Indoor Mapping Datasets Partially Compliant to the Manhattan World Assumption arXiv:2107.07778, 1-39, https://arxiv.org/abs/2107.07778).
 The evaluation results attained with the method above are thus not identical to the tables in the paper.
 They are however overall in a range comparable to the published results.